 Pete Skabara has been Ramsay Chair of Chemistry at the University of Glasgow since 2018.
-He is also the Head of the Energy Conversion and Storage Section within the School, as well as Director of Research for the School.
+He is also the Head of the Energy Conversion and Storage Section within the School, and was Director of Research for the School between 2018 and 2021.

 Pete Skabara graduated from Queen Mary and Westfield College, University of London, in 1991 with a First Class Honours degree in Chemistry.
 He completed his PhD studies in 1994 under the supervision of Professor Martin Bryce at the University of Durham before taking up a Max-Planck Fellowship with Professor Klaus Müllen at the MPI for Polymer Research in Mainz (1994-95).